ramonjaspers/reactTestAddressBook/README.md

 ## Submitting assignment
 You can submit your assignment by creating a merge request for your `feat/todo-assignment` branch.
 That's it, good luck! 🚀

-> If any questions might arise about the assignment please contact rjaspers@fmgroup.fm
+> If any questions or remaks arise about the assignment please contact rjaspers@fmgroup.fm or the person you got this test from.

 ### Author
 Created and designed by Levi Zimmerman from Triple